Risk-Averse Receding Horizon Motion Planning for Obstacle Avoidance using Coherent Risk Measures: Risk-Constrained Receding Horizon Planning

-\begin{proposition}[Risk-sensitive recursive feasibility] If the optimization~\eqref{eq:mpc_exact} is feasible at time $t$, then it is feasible at time $t+1$ with confidence $\alpha$. \end{proposition} \begin{rmk} Proposition~\ref{proposition: rec_feasibility} provides a loose bound on the infeasibility of the MPC.
+\begin{rmk} Proposition~\ref{proposition: rec_feasibility} provides a loose bound on the infeasibility of the MPC.
 In the case of CVaR, TVD, and EVaR, we know that the risk measures are upper bounds for VaR (see Figure 1) and can hence provide tighter bounds on the likelihood of infeasibility.
 Recall from Remark~\ref{rmk:confidence_adjusted} that the confidence level is adjusted to account for multiple risk constraints.
 Hence, we can quantify the bounds on probability of MPC infeasibility in terms of the confidence $\alpha$,

 \end{rmk} MPC is often used to plan local trajectories given a reference trajectory or a set of waypoints from a higher-level global planner like A* or RRT ~\cite{Lopez2017, hakobyan2019cvar}.
 Let $\{\boldsymbol{w}_1, \boldsymbol{w}_2, \dotsc, \boldsymbol{w}_K\}$ be a given a sequence of waypoints.
 We call a waypoint $\boldsymbol{w}_{j+1}$ \textit{$N$-step reachable} from $\boldsymbol{w}_j$, if there exists a feasible solution to \eqref{eq:mpc_exact} with $\boldsymbol{x}_0 = \boldsymbol{w}_j$ and $\boldsymbol{x}_{K} = \boldsymbol{w}_{j+1}$.\footnote{We assume that we obtain these waypoints from a higher-level planner like A* or RRT.
 Analyzing the $N$-step reachability of the waypoints is out of the scope of this paper and we consider it an avenue of future work.}